Frederick Gordon Bradley

-Frederick Gordon Bradley PC QC (March 21, 1886 – March 30, 1966) was a Canadian and Dominion of Newfoundland politician.
+Frederick Gordon Bradley PC QC (March 21, 1886 – March 30, 1966) was a Newfoundlander and Canadian politician.

 Parentage

 Born in St. John's, Newfoundland Colony, he was the son of Norman Bradley and Evangeline Trimm.

 Education and employment

 Bradley became the principal of the Methodist School in Bonavista after finishing his education at Methodist College in 1906.
 Three years later, he studied law at Dalhousie University and was called to the bar in 1915.
 Later he started his own law practice.

 Politics

 In 1924, he was elected to the House of Assembly representing the electoral district of Port de Grave.
 A Conservative, he was a Minister without Portfolio in the cabinet of Walter Stanley Monroe until he resigned from the caucus in 1926 to sit as an Independent.
 He was re-elected in 1928 representing the electoral district of Trinity Centre as a Liberal and served as Minister without Portfolio and Solicitor-General in the cabinet of Richard Squires.
 Re-elected in 1932, as only one of two Liberals, he was the leader of the opposition.
 An opponent of the creation of the Commission of Government, he returned to his law practice in 1933.